HSRAKTU/chaotic-af/examples/cli_usage/README.md

 # CLI Usage Example

-This example demonstrates using `agentctl` to manage agents via the command line.
+This example demonstrates using the CLI to manage agents via the command line.

 ## Files